ark-lang/ark/docs/REFERENCE.md

 the values in the struct initializer do not have to be in order, but we suggest you do to keep things consistent.

+### Default structure values
+You can also have a structure that has default values if there are no initial values given:

+	struct Cat {
+		name: str = "Terry";
+		age: int = 0;
+	}

+This means that when you make an instance of the structure, but do not give a value for the name -- or any other member in the structure -- it will fallback to the default value specified on the structures declaration.

+	cat: ^Cat = {
+		age: 12
+	};

+	printf("%s is %d years old\n", cat.name, cat.age);

+Will give us:

+	Terry is 12 years old

 ## Implementations & Methods
 An `impl` is an implementation of the given `struct`, or structure.
 An implementation contains methods that 'belong' to the structure, i.e you can call these methods through the given structure and the methods